animo/paradym-wallet/apps/easypid/README.md

 ## Features
-The identity wallet contains the following features, you can see the full flow without running the app in the [Figma design](https://www.figma.com/proto/gBBLERk7lkE27bw8Vm3es4/Funke?show-proto-sidebar=1):
+The identity wallet contains the following features, you can see the full flow without running the app in the [video walkthrough](TODO:Add):

 **General App**
 - 🟢 Onboard user